 His research interests include brain imaging, genomics and their application to the study of normal and abnormal human behaviors; the early detection, tracking and study of Alzheimer's disease; and the accelerated evaluation of presymptomatic Alzheimer's disease treatments.

 Dr. Reiman is internationally recognized for his contributions to the fields of brain imaging, the behavioral neurosciences and the presymptomatic study of Alzheimer's disease.
 He is the author of more than 200 research publications and serves as principal investigator for research grants from the National Institutes of Health and other leading funders.

 Dr. Reiman and his colleagues have developed the international Alzheimer's Prevention Initiative to find effective treatments to prevent Alzheimer's disease as quickly as possible.

 Dr. Ed Zamrini, a neurologist, joined Banner Research as director of the memory center at Banner Sun Health Research Institute in July 2015.
 Dr. Zamrini joins the team from University of Utah, where he served as a professor of neurology.

 He has 25 years of expertise in the fields of neurology and the study of medicine, while also teaching students at various universities and participating in review boards.
-He earned a doctor of medicine from American University of Beirut, located in Beirut, London.
+He earned a doctor of medicine from American University of Beirut, located in Beirut, Lebanon.